-We prospectively determined SAD by lateral abdominal X-ray at PD initiation, and evaluated the association of SAD with all-cause and cardiovascular mortality in 418 incident PD patients.
+We prospectively determined AoAC by chest X-ray at PD start and after 12 months, and evaluated the impact of AoAC progression on mortality in 415 incident PD patients.

 Competing interests: The authors have declared that no competing interests exist.

-The study was carried out in accordance with the Declaration of Helsinki and approved by the Institutional Review Board of Yonsei University Health System (YUHS) Clinical Trial Center.
-We obtained informed written consent from all participants involved in the present study.
+The study was carried out in accordance with the Declaration of Helsinki and approved by the Institutional Review Board of Yonsei University Health System Clinical Trial Center.
+We obtained informed written consent from all participants involved in our study.

 Follow-up and Endpoints

 All patients included in this study were regularly followed-up at the PD clinic, and all deaths and hospitalization were recorded in the serious adverse events database.
 Mortality events were retrieved from the database and carefully reviewed to determine all-cause and cardiovascular mortality.
 Cardiovascular mortality was considered death from myocardial infarction or ischemia, congestive heart failure, pulmonary edema, and cerebral hemorrhage or vascular disorder.

 Among 415 patients, follow-up chest X-rays at 12 months were not available in 52 patients; 30 died within 12 months of PD start, 11 changed dialysis modality to HD, 9 underwent kidney transplantation, and 2 were transferred to other PD units.
 Therefore, the association between the progression of AoAC and survival was analyzed in 363 patients.